hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 2. Aggregates the decrypted information to generate a private key for each owned share.
 3. Retrieves a public key for each share in the system to validate signatures.

+(e.g.: for a directory of 5 participants and 10 shares with a threshold value of 6 where Participant 1 has 2 shares; Participant 1 will collect at least 6 valid messages from all participants, take the first and second portions of each message, decrypt and aggregate them respectively, so they become the first and second owned secret share )

 Individual signing can then begin.
 Participants use the private information of their shares to sign messages.

 An aggregate signature is created when signatures from at least the threshold number of parties are combined.
 This aggregate signature can be validated using the combined value of the public shares in the directory.

 The process restarts whenever the number of participants or the shares assigned to each change.
 However, the initially generated group public key remains unchanged to maintain consistency.
 New secret information for shares is created using existing data, ensuring the aggregate signature can still be verified with the original group public key.

 #### Implementation details
 Before starting, all participants should agree on a `SignatureSchema` they will use.